 There are three primary options for life insurance: Term Life Insurance, Universal Life Insurance, and Whole Life Insurance.
 There are advantages and disadvantages to each of these options, and it’s important to understand what they are when making your choice.
 At Wilson Insurance Group, we understand that your needs are unique, so we offer every Cincinnati resident life insurance that works for them.

 Term Life Insurance is, as the name might suggest, a relatively short-term policy.
-The length of a Term Life Insurance policy is typically either ten, twenty, or thirty years, but can be longer or shorter depending on specific circumstances.
-It can be renewed as often as you’d like, but the premiums are likely to increase each time.
+The length of a Term Life Insurance policy is typically between 10 to 30 years, but can be longer or shorter depending on specific circumstances.
+It can be renewed as often as you’d like, but the premiums will increase each time.